googlemaps/android-maps-utils/README.md

 ### Setting up the Map ID

 Some of the features in the demo app, such as Advanced Markers, require a Map ID.
+You can learn more about map IDs in the [official documentation](https://developers.google.com/maps/documentation/android-sdk/map-ids/mapid-over).
 You can set the Map ID in one of the following ways:

 1.  **`secrets.properties`:** Add a line to your `secrets.properties` file with your Map ID:
     ```